V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot3.md

 ```
 GPIO 25, 33, 32 are inputs but can be changed to outputs if you need to.
 GPIO 35, 34, 39, 36 are input only.

 GPIO 12 and 15 are shared with the RJ11 socket.
-If you use the socket make sure to only use gpio 13 & 14 on the module port.
+If you use the socket, make sure to only use gpio 13 & 14 on the module port.

 ---